JohnCoates/Aerial/Readme.md

 ## Community
 - **Found a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Try to be as specific as possible.
 - **Have a feature request?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Tell us why this feature would be useful, and why you and others would want it.
-- Curious about the videos and on a slow connection ?
+- Curious about the videos and on a slow connection?
 Check [this guide](https://paper.dropbox.com/doc/Aerial-macOS-screen-saver-list--ARLYUjAa1UrRyjC8HPKJv4DBAQ-HvOeL0gNhLpqpIFgmLHaS) by [Hidehiro Nagaoka](https://github.com/hidehiro98).

 ## Contribute
 We appreciate all pull requests.